Subletting your home if you're a homeowner

 If your lease allows you to sublet

-You need to provide your Leasehold Officer with the following information.
+You may need to provide your leasehold officer, depending on what is agreed in your existing lease, with the following information.

 - Proof of address (for you and the new tenant)

 - Up to date contact details (for you and the new tenant)

 - A copy of the tenancy agreement between you and the new tenant